Newsletter

 Key figures

-• 80% of retail sites are not protected against agent spoofing
+• 80% of retail sites are not protected against agent spoofing.

-• 80% of AI agents do not correctly identify themselves to the sites they visit
+• 80% of AI agents do not correctly identify themselves to the sites they visit.

-• AI bot activity on retail sites increased fivefold in 2025
+• AI bot activity on retail sites increased fivefold in 2025.

-• 38% of consumers use an AI assistant during their online shopping journey
+• 38% of consumers use an AI assistant during their online shopping journey.

-Direct consequences for retailers: distorted analytics, inflated AI referencing signals, biased commercial decisions, and greater exposure to fraud.
+Agent spoofing leads directly to distorted analytics, inflated AI referencing signals, biased commercial decisions, and greater exposure to fraud.

 The technical reality